 The American holiday trifecta has already passed its first hurtle, Thanksgiving.
 Now the sluggish traffic and unruly Wal-Mart tazing begins in earnest and a skittish mummified shamanic Pisces like me turns naturally inward, for movies are the best way to avoid holiday shopping lines.
 All those commercials that try so hard to become a patronizing life coach for Americans, using the "we" not to mean their company but you the viewer + them, united: "we don't settle for anything less," and "we're always pushing just a little further" like they already know you, like David Manners telling Mina "we're going to forget all about these dreams, and think of something cheerful, aren't we?" in DRACULA (1931), ora narc would if he suddenly appeared at the edge of your druggy circle trying to imply he's one of your circle.
-But despite what that David Manners / narc voiceover for holiday shopping says "we're" going stay inside, like an urban hermit, and savor the unenlightenment, the peaceful darkness of the amniotic sac couch bog, and then just wait for nature to take its rotted course.
+But despite what that David Manners / narc voiceover for holiday shopping says "we're" going stay inside, like an urban hermit, and savor the poison path, the peaceful darkness of the amniotic sac couch bog, and then just wait for the twelfth month to wind up its clockwork course.
 One century soon, some decadent Warsaw university students will dig us up and put us in a nice preservative solution isolation tank, rummage through our bags and find our secret stash of mushrooms both psilocybe and 'flybane' (i.e. fly agaric or Amanita Muscaria) and then eat them, so they can bond with us, and warn us about the crazy woman fixing to devour our soul, SZAMANKA (or She-Shaman) is her name... and like so many hot girls in cold climates, she's fucking crazy.
 She's the one who killed us!